 Has the relationship lived up to these exalted sentiments?

-The first question to ask is whether we can make a worthwhile assessment of India-China relations by looking at this one short phase of a relationship stretching back a millennia and more?
-Or, should we view the relationship as a continuum where the past, present and future are all component parts?
+The first question to ask is whether it is possible to make a worthwhile assessment of India-China relations by looking at this one short phase of a relationship stretching back a millennia and more?
+Or, should the relationship be viewed as a continuum where the past, present and future are all component parts?

 Multiple mechanisms have facilitated exchanges and dialogue at various levels.
 In the last three years, new ones have been added covering health, science & technology, vocational education and skill development, and other sectors.
 Civil society dialogue is being institutionalised.
 In acknowledgement of our federal polity, new arrangements have been agreed upon for exchanges at the state and city levels.
 Exposure to the progress made by China might help our state-level leadership overcome ideological or other reservations in formulating and implementing growth-oriented policies.
 Indian Prime Minister Narendra Modi’s initiatives like promoting Yoga have been warmly welcomed and supported.